-Further to this, scaffold needs to have an engineered, stamped drawing, which can cost anything up to 2000 GBP.
-You’ll also need to pay for the rental fee, which is usually a 28-day minimum.
+Further to this, the scaffold needs to have an engineered, stamped drawing, which can cost anything up to 2000 GBP.
+You’ll also need to pay the rental fee, which is usually a 28-day minimum.

 It can take days to erect the appropriate scaffolding for a high-rise.
 Not to mention days to strike it once the job is complete.

 IRATA (International Rope Access Trade Association) has three tiers of certified training.
-This ensures every qualified technician that on our team knows how to handle themselves when they are working at height.
+This ensures every qualified technician on our team knows how to handle themselves when they are working at height.

 We put a sharp focus on the identification and safe methods of work, rope access rescue plans and other systems to support our incident & injury free status.

 Don’t forget that it is also no responsibility of yours should something go wrong.

 Rope Access has an excellent safety record.
 Statistically, it is the safest way to carry out high-rise work because of the training and safety precautions required to be a technician.

 When it comes to rope access, no area is impossible to reach.
 You’d be surprised – literally any height or structure you can imagine.